rainstf/mdpreview/README.md

 }
 ```

+> [!WARNING]
+> Synchronized scrolling is experimental and may not be accurate.

 - `reload_on`: Neovim event used to reload the page.
-You can specify neovim events for the reload method (`:h events`).
+You may specify Neovim events (:h events) for the reload method.
 For instance, use 'TextChangedI' to update the page content on each keystroke.

 - `scrolling`: Controls automatically page scroll.

-> [!WARNING]
-> Synchronized scrolling is experimental and may not be accurate.

 ## How This Works